gervikeppnin/aikeppnin/README.md

 ## Competition Overview

-The championship runs from **March 1 - May 31, 2025** and features three challenging problems spanning reinforcement learning, natural language processing, and computer vision.
+The championship runs from **January 19 - January 26, 2026** and features three challenging problems spanning reinforcement learning, natural language processing, and computer vision.
 Teams of up to 4 members will compete for a total prize pool of **1,000,000 ISK**.

 ## Important Links